maxtaco/tamejs/README.md

 ToDos (Optimizations)
 ---------------------
-* only translate tamed functions

 ToDos (Future)
 --------------
+* Support output that preserves line numbering ; and/or switch to debug mode only if asked for on the command line.
 * Switch from Bison/Lex style grammar to PEG/Packrat style.